Why Teach? A Global Majority Project

 Did you know?

-Did you know that teachers were least likely to be from the Chinese or Mixed White and Black African ethnic groups?
+- Teachers were least likely to be from the Chinese or Mixed White and Black African ethnic groups.

 The number of Global Majority teachers would need to double to accurately reflect the ethnic make-up of the state school pupil population in England.